-Many exotic animals will instinctively hide their pain as a survival mechanism, which in the past, led to incorrect assumptions about the ability of pets to feel pain.
-Because we now understand more about how pets feel pain, we know how to recognize it and manage it.
+Many exotic animals will instinctively hide their pain as a survival mechanism.
+In the past, this led to incorrect assumptions about the ability of these pets to feel pain.
+Now that we understand more about how animals feel pain, we can better recognize and manage it.
+Pain management is a priority for our doctors, and we utilize multi-modal therapy to maximize the comfort of our patients.

 Understanding pain is an important part of pain management.
 There are two different types of pain in pets - acute pain and chronic pain.